-Six years ago we visited Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace and Aya Sofya (Haghia Sophia).
-They were on our must-see list and whatever else we could fit in around those would be an added bonus.
+Six years ago we visited the amazing city of Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace Museum, Aya Sofya (Haghia Sophia) and the eerie Basilica Cistern.

 Rediscovering Aya Sofya

 The most amazing and mesmerising construction in the world?
 For us, that’s a definite YES!

 Aya Sofya was a favourite from our first time in Istanbul.

 So if we missed out on everything else this time, we just had to see the interior of this magnificent building again – especially since we’d heard the scaffolding had finally been removed from the central dome.